lyokha/nginx-combined-upstreams-module/README.md

 ===============================

-The module introduces two directives *add_upstream* and *combine_server_singlets* available inside upstream configuration blocks.
+The module introduces two directives *add_upstream* and *combine_server_singlets* available inside upstream configuration blocks and a new configuration block *upstrand* for building super-layers of upstreams.

 Directive add_upstream
 ----------------------